Thammudu (2025 film): Plot

-Jai and his family buries Chitra's body under a banyan tree and heads towards the border.
-Meanwhile, Ratna is under attack by Francis's men, and they destroy her call center, which disconnects Jai.
-Ratna killed them all and started to meet Jai and his family to protect them in person.
-Jai and his family are about to cross a deadly bridge, which is the only exit route in Ambaragodugu, which has not been used much by the public.
-After crossing the bridge and getting out of the forest, the police force is waiting for them for security from Agarwal.
+Later, Jai and his family bury Chitra's body under a banyan tree and head towards the border.
+Meanwhile, Ratna is under attack by Francis's men.
+They destroy her call center, disconnecting Jai.
+Ratna kills them all and starts to meet Jai and his family to protect them in person.
+Jai and his family are about to cross a deadly bridge, which is the only exit route in Ambaragodugu, and which has not been used much by the public.
+After crossing the bridge and leaving the forest, the police force is waiting for them for security from Agarwal.
 When they are about to cross the bridge, Francis attacks them with landmines.
-Jai kills Francis by using his archery skills and successfully escapes the bridge.
+Jai kills Francis with his archery skills and successfully escapes the bridge.
 While killing Francis, he realizes that he has overcome his trauma, and all the family knows through Divya that Jai is Jhansi's younger brother.
-Then, Murugan finds them crossing the bridge and is about to shoot an arrow, but suddenly, Ratna stabs him from the back and kills him.
+Then, Basawa finds them crossing the bridge and is about to shoot an arrow, but suddenly, Ratna stabs him from behind and kills him.
 She then chose to go back instead of following them.

-Everyone successfully reaches the police force and gets a basic treatment for Jhansi, who had been severely stabbed by Francis before his death.
-Then Jhansi, instead of going for treatment, stands to protect justice; she decides to share her reports in the Collectorate of Vizag at 9:00 AM.
-The commissioner reveals that Vizag is completely hijacked by Agarwal's private army, who are on a hunt to kill them, and he was cuffed up by the corrupt politicians to not interfere.
-Then, Jai diverts his men towards him and reaches Agarwal's house, where Agarwal meets him in person with the help of a soundproof box and declares it is his idea to divide him from his family and they are no one to protect his family.
+Everyone successfully reaches the police force and gets treatment for Jhansi, whom Francis severely stabbed before dying.
+Then, Jhansi, instead of going for treatment, stands to protect justice; she decides to share her reports in the Collectorate of Vizag at 9:00 AM.
+The commissioner reveals that Vizag is completely hijacked by Agarwal's private army, who are on a hunt to kill them, and he was handcuffed by the corrupt politicians to not interfere.
+Jai diverts his men towards him and reaches Agarwal's house, where Agarwal meets him in person with the help of a soundproof box and declares it is his idea to divide him from his family, and no one can protect his family.
 Observing Agarwal's situation, Jai breaks the latter's shield, takes him hostage, and stops all the people who are trying to kill Jhansi.
-Later, the wounded Jhansi successfully submits the report on time, and Jai releases Agarwal from his soundproof shield in front of victims of his factory blast.
+Later, the wounded Jhansi successfully submits the report on time, and Jai releases Agarwal from his soundproof shield in front of the victims of his factory blast.
 Agarwal cannot bear any sound and dies due to ruptured eardrums.

-Finally, the film ends up with the victims getting justice and the government taking over Agawal's properties.
-Finally, Jhansi declares that Jai is a god-gifted brother to her and fulfilled his wish.
-In a mid-credits scene, Jai succeed to get a gold medal and pays the last rites to Chitra on her headstone and declares his love towards Ratna, and they happily hug each other, A New Beginning.
+Finally, the film ends with the victims getting justice and the government taking over Agawal's properties.
+Finally, Jhansi declares that Jai is her god-gifted brother and fulfills his wish.
+In a mid-credits scene, Jai wins a gold medal, pays his last rites to Chitra on her headstone, and declares his love towards Ratna.